Please send me information about this trip

 Free morning in Cusco.
 Visit coffee shops, museums, ruins and restaurants of your choice or just sit in the plaza and observe the people.
 Our service concludes at the Cusco airport where you will catch your flight to Lima.

 (option to extend 1 day in Lima to for amazing gastronomic experiences with world renowned restaurants of your choice)

 Frequently Asked Questions

-What are the benefits of traveling with a renowned gastronomic expert?
+What are the benefits of traveling with a local expert?

-Vriginia Miller brings the foodie experience alive with her passion and enthusiasm for sampling new dishes and exploring culture through the culinary arts.
-Traveling with an expert can enhance the depth of your experience as well as elevate your understanding of the diversity of local ingredients.
+Our local guides bring Peru gastronomy to life with their knowledge of indigenous ingredients, their enthusiasm for sampling native dishes and their genuine interest in sharing Peru's world-class cuisine.
+Traveling with our guide enhances the depth of your experience and elevates your understanding of the diversity of local ingredients.
 High - altitude Andean cuisine is most noted for fusion of ingredients from coastal / sea level to Amazon / rainforests settings.

 Do you need previous experience with culinary-based travel or activities?

 No experience is necessary.
 Bring your curiosity and appetite for trying new foods.